edumeet/edumeet/prom.md

 custom collectors.

-This version has been ported from an earlier Python version that was not part of `multiparty-meeting` but connected as an interactive client.
+This version has been ported from an earlier Python version that was not part of `edumeet` but connected as an interactive client.

 ## Configuration

 See `prometheus` in `server/config/config.example.js` for options and applicable defaults.

-If `multiparty-meeting` was installed with [`mm-absible`](https://github.com/misi/mm-ansible) it may be necessary to open the `iptables` firewall for incoming TCP traffic on the allocated port (see `/etc/ferm/ferm.conf`).
+If `edumeet` was installed with [`mm-absible`](https://github.com/misi/mm-ansible) it may be necessary to open the `iptables` firewall for incoming TCP traffic on the allocated port (see `/etc/ferm/ferm.conf`).